 VCE Media Units 3&4 has several learning outcomes.
 For each of these learning outcomes, you are expected to complete all classroom activities and school assessed coursework to a satisfactory standard.

-Media production development.
 In Unit 3 Media, students will complete a research portfolio that explores aspects of their selected media form.
 They will also develop skills required to make a short film.
-When preparing to make their major project for the year, students will complete production exercises exploring the equipment and processes they will need to make their film.
+When preparing to make their major project for the year, students will complete production experiments exploring the equipment and processes they will need to make their film.

 Access to the shared drive for VCE Media is required to access the below resources.